This page explains Google Distributed Cloud release 1.30 quotas and limits for Google Cloud projects, clusters, and nodes.

 Cluster quotas

-You can register a maximum of 15 clusters by default.
+By default, you can register a maximum of 250 clusters with global memberships per fleet.
 To register more clusters in GKE Hub, you can submit a request to increase your quota in the Google Cloud console:

 Scaling information

 The information in this document is relevant for planning how to scale up your clusters.
-For more information, see Scale up GKE on Bare Metal clusters.
+For more information, see Scale up Google Distributed Cloud clusters.

 Didn't find what you were looking for?
 Click Send feedback and tell us what's missing.